zannloo/tp/docs/UserGuide.md

 </box>

 ### Group Directory, `grp-001`
-When you navigate to the group directory, `grp-001`, using the `cd grp-001`, your interface should resemble the following.
+When you navigate to the group directory, `grp-001`, using `cd grp-001`, your interface should resemble the following.
   ![Ui](images/groupdirectoryimage.png){width=1600 height=900}
 |**Component name** |  **Description**   |